-Plate 57 Grader plate used in contour Plate 58: Contour design and interval that terracing for reduced rub off and increased can be done in slopping land by grader water infiltration
+Plate 57 Grader plate used in contour terracing for Plate 58: Contour design and interval that can be done reduced rub off and increased water infiltration in slopping land by grader

 Tractor Chisel plough

 The tractor can also be mounted with a chisel plough, close to ripper, but this is smaller and may not go deep like a ripper.
 Most suitable in areas with slightly not hard pan but need loose water lines for increased infiltration.